vikramsvdd/IISc_Project_Smartphone-Flashlight_VLC_Transmitter/Learnings/readme.md

 3.https://colah.github.io/posts/2015-09-Visual-Information/

 4. Shannon' Information theory actually answers why binary search works. binarizing an array to search an element gives you the maximum information! , so with that you can reach the element in the least amount of steps

+5. Entropy makes physical sense, it is the average number of binary questions one needs to ask to figure out a stuff.